jonathanlb/signed-s3-links/README.md

 You can insert a signed hyperlink to a object stored under S3 with the markup in your post text
 ```
-[ss3_ref my-s3-bucket-name/some/key/file.txt title="read this"]
+[ss3_ref my-s3-bucket-name/some/key/file.txt title="read this" region=us-west-2]
 ```
-The title parameter is optional.
+The title and region parameters are optional.
-In its absence, the plugin will use the object filename as the href text.
+In the absence of title, the plugin will use the object filename as the href text.
+Omitting region will create a link using the region stored in the plugin settings.

 ### Displaying a directory listing